Nowell Agency, Inc.

 Driver Training Can Help Reduce your Fleet Insurance Costs

-The second factor that affects commercial fleet insurance is the cost of your overall claims.
+The second factor that affects the commercial fleet insurance price is the cost of your overall claims.
 Keeping those claims in check can be achieved by improving your driver training; safety is good for your business’ bottom line—it’s as simple as that.

 Many fleet operators send their drivers to specialized training courses, which are of significant value and should be recommended whenever possible.
 Whether you’re a new motor carrier just starting out or an established company with years of experience, you’ll find that good safety practices save lives, reduce injuries, and reduce your insurance costs at the same time.

 *The average cost of a large truck crash is approximately $91,000 per crash.